 There are various degrees of shade.
 Light shade means slight shade for all or most of the day; partial shade means plants are in sun for some of the day; dappled shade is blotchy shade created when the sun filters through overhead foliage.

-Find plants to suit your conditions, with Alan's recommendations:
+Find plants to suit your conditions, with the help of our recommendations, below: